faizaslam11/Airbnb-clone/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Creating Airbnb Clone

+This project is still under develpoment!
+Just be with us and keep checking, we are good to finish!

 ## Available Scripts